 - Prevent contamination.

-It's best to keep gluten-free foods in a separate cupboard.
-Make sure that your kitchen counters, utensils, and appliances are clean and free of gluten before you use them.
-Use a separate toaster for gluten-free breads.
+Store gluten-free foods in a separate place from foods that contain gluten.
+Make sure you keep cooking surfaces, utensils, and appliances clean and free of gluten before you use them.
+If you use a toaster, use a separate toaster for gluten-free breads.

 - Check your (or your child's) weight weekly.